NackLAnk/Assignment-ADS-1/README.md

 # Assignment-ADS-1

-* This program contains eight problems that users can choose to solve.
+* This program contains `10 problems` that users can choose to solve.
 The program uses a scanner to read input from the user, and each problem has a different prompt.

 > To run the program, the user must compile and run the Main.java file.
 Upon running, the user is prompted with a welcome message and asked to select a problem task by > typing in the corresponding number.
 After selecting a problem, the user is prompted with a specific question and must input their answer into the console.